maximelouet/spotly/README.md

 ## Limitations

-- Perfect real-time updates are not possible as the Spotify API does not provide a listening/socket feature.
+- Perfect real-time song updates are not possible as the Spotify API does not provide a listening/socket feature.
 The frontend polls the API every 10 seconds to check for song changes, and it automatically queries the API after an automatic song change, but it cannot detect a user-triggered change immediately — it will only be reflected a few seconds later.
 Feel free to refresh the page manually to update.